bflorentino/bflorentino/README.md

 My name is Bryan Florentino and I'm from Dominican Republic.
 I'm a software development student who loves this word.
 I speack two languages: English and Spanish (:dominican_republic:, :us:).

-Do you want to contact me?
+Do you want to get in touch with me?
 Well, you can find me in Linkedin:

 https://www.linkedin.com/in/bryan-xavier-florentino-montero-34b00620b/